Monday, September 15, 2008

 "All right.
 Those [footsteps] are … two [closer] ... well, different [doorknob turns] … things."

-If ever My Love needed to enter a room wearing a blue spandex outfit with a flowing red cape, this was it.
+If ever My Love should have entered a room wearing a blue spandex outfit with a flowing red cape, this was it.
 I wonder which "special box" we hid that one in?

 "MOOOM!
 Hey, we are sooooo glad you stopped by!
 Thing 1 here and I just started reading this very, um, detailed book you bought her.
 Maybe you can help us out with this question here …"